Jacinto27/vscode-R_Wiki/Interacting-with-R-terminals.md

 Each time "R: Create R terminal" is executed, a new R terminal is created.
 The user could switch between these R terminals, and customize the icon color and the label of each terminal.

 <img width="618" alt="R terminals" src="https://user-images.githubusercontent.com/4662568/122424572-67ad9900-cfc1-11eb-9448-9bf9413b06c3.png">

+To make the session watcher attach the R session of the current R terminal, click the status bar item "R: (not attached)" or "R: #PID" if a session is previously attached.

 ## Using self-managed R terminals